Glympse/glympse-adapter/README.md

   - `avatar` - configuration for Image processing for `core.setUserAvatar` API endpoint
     - `minSize`: Min size for avatar image scaling
     - `maxSize`: Max size for avatar image scaling
+  - `appName` - Name of the hosting application
+  - `appVersion` - Version of the hosting application

 ### Custom Marker Configuration
 For the `addMarkers(cfgMarkers)` API, the `cfgMarkers` object is of the following